deepomicslab/LocalHGT/README.md

 ```
 samtools faidx ref_database.fasta
 ```
 Second, at the first running, `LocalHGT` will index the database automatically, and it will take several hours.

 ## Test
 ```
 cd test/
+sh run_BKP_detection.sh
-sh run.sh
+sh run_event_detection.sh
 ```
-See `test/output/` for results.
+See `output/test_sample.acc.csv` for breakpoint results, and see `test_event_output.csv` for event results.

 ## Running
 First, infer HGT breakpoints by running `python main.py` like